bosonprotocol/boson-protocol-contracts/docs/tasks.md

 - **version**: tag to which you want to migrate (e.g. v2.3.0).
 If the remote tag exists, it will overwrite the local one.
 - **network**: network where migration takes place.
 Must be defined in hardhat config.
 Current options are `localhost`, `test`, `mumbai`, `polygon`, `mainnet`.
 - **environment**: custom name for environment, used to distinguish if multiple instances are deployed on the same network.
 Typically one of `test`, `staging` and `prod`.
 - `--dry-run` is an optional flag.
 If added, the script locally simulates the migration process as it would happen on the actual network and environment, but none of contracts are really deployed and upgrade.
 It's recommended to run it before the upgrade.
+This script forks the latest possible block, which can result in performance issues.
+If you experience them, modify `scripts/migrations/dry-run.js` to use hardhat's default value (~30 less than actual block).

 ### Upgrade clients
 Upgrade existing clients (currently only BosonVoucher).
 Script deploys new implementation and updates address on beacon.